The Ballad of Bertie; from his journal

 This diary takes you inside the world of 18-year-old Earll K. Gurnee in Skaneateles, NY as he lives his everyday life.
 He writes about school, family life, farm life, girlfriends, hard work, and a few local scandals, too.

-All books listed here can be purchased from The Brick Tavern Museum or by paying through PayPal and we will ship it to you.
+All books listed here can be purchased from The Brick Tavern Museum or by paying through PayPal or credit card and we will ship it to you.

 Click on any image to view the slide show for that section.